-Subacute sclerosing panencephalitis (SSPE) is probably a persistent measles virus infection (see Measles).
+Subacute sclerosing panencephalitis (SSPE) is probably a persistent measles virus infection Measles Measles is a highly contagious viral infection that is most common among children.
+It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more .
 The measles virus is present in brain tissue.

 SSPE is suspected in young patients with dementia and neuromuscular irritability.
-EEG, CT or MRI, CSF examination, and measles serologic testing are done.
+EEG, CT or MRI, cerebrospinal fluid (CSF) examination, and measles serologic testing Diagnosis Measles is a highly contagious viral infection that is most common among children.
+It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more are done.
 EEG shows periodic complexes with high-voltage diphasic waves occurring synchronously throughout the recording.
 CT or MRI may show cortical atrophy or white matter lesions.
 CSF examination usually reveals normal pressure, cell count, and total protein content; however, CSF globulin is almost always elevated, constituting up to 20 to 60% of CSF protein.
 Serum and CSF contain elevated levels of measles virus antibodies.
 Anti-measles IgG appears to increase as the disease progresses.

 If test results are inconclusive, brain biopsy may be needed.

 The disease is almost invariably fatal within 1 to 3 years (often pneumonia is the terminal event), although some patients have a more protracted course.
 A few patients have remissions and exacerbations.